iaretechnician/barebones-masterserver-wiki/Architecture.md

 ![](http://i.imgur.com/hIOMncy.png)

-You don't need different machines for your servers.
+:information_source: You don't need different machines for your servers.
 If you want, you can host everything on a single 5 USD/month virtual server